 Naked women were hardly anything new in the life of a loving rounder like Austin, but he was hardly used to having one come to the door of a fashionable mansion in broad daylight.
 He looked at the massive mounds of her breasts—huge but beautifully formed with nipples that jutted upward with almost virginal audacity.

 We get it—it's not supposed to be taken seriously.
 But it should at least be written in engaging fashion.
 Author Gene Cross, aka Arthur Jean Cox, obviously didn't give a shit about this as long as he still got paid.
 In that way he's a bit like a stripper himself.
 But again, at least the book was only five bucks.
 And there's a character named Kooky Marsh, which we think is kind of cool.
-And the cover has a rare image of a beautiful but unidentified burlesque dancer (who we once used third from the bottom of this post).
 Those are the sum total of the book's merits.
-Oh well.
-Onward and upward.
+Alas, onward and upward.